 Welcome to the Wagner Music Department!

 For concerts, please look at the Wagner College Calendar.
-Click here to see what Wagner students are doing for their senior projects!

 If you are interested in applying to Wagner, please read our Wagner Music Fact Sheet.
 An audition is not required for prospective music majors.
 However, we do strongly encourage you to audition in order to qualify for a music scholarship and so we can get to know you better.
 Click here for general information about applying to Wagner College (for music scholarship information, click here and then click on “I am applying for a Music Scholarship”).
 To learn about our faculty, click here.
+The Registrar provides information about courses and degree requirements (look for Music in the college bulletin).

 An overview of music at Wagner